mayantonia/mayantonia.github.io/_pages/publications.md

 Selected conference presentations
 ======
+ May, Antonia and Christian S. Czymara (2025).
+"The Impact of National Boundaries on Immigrant Populations", Workshop: Political Identities in Europe, University of Amsterdam, Amsterdam, 2025-11-13.

  May, Antonia and Anne Stroppe (2025).
 "Activation of Local Identities for Political Behaviour", European Political Science Association (EPSA) 15th Annual Conference, Madrid, 2025-06-28.

  May, Antonia "Ready or not.
 National identity, vote choice, and mass media - Evidence from Germany."